Photos: By Genevieve Russell, courtesy Mountain Cloud Zen Center

 In the rush of a school day, teachers rarely have time to prioritize and connect with a high level of self-awareness.
 Students dealing with the pressures of education, peers, home life, and their future are facing increasing anxiety and stress without the ability to cope with distraction and intensity.
 Developing social and emotional strengths of both learners and leaders in and out of the classroom are key to adaptability and often can determine outcomes during daily challenges and overall success in life.

 Social, emotional learning (SEL) is so important in the world of education and quality of life for youth that the LANL Foundation has made it a core priority in its K–12 Program office.
-LANL Foundation has provided funding to support the Heart of Teaching program and offers scholarships to teachers in Northern New Mexico, so they may attend the retreat at a reduced cost.
+Beginning in 2018, LANL Foundation has provided grant funding to support the Heart of Teaching program and to offer scholarships for teachers in Northern New Mexico, so they may attend the retreat at a reduced cost.

 The morning continued with intentional breathing and guided meditation that connected each person with sensations, distractions, and discomforts as well as a sense of calm and feelings of self-acceptance.